 The all-in-one website lets you view and pick your investment opportunities, each with its own curated information sheet to empower investors to make the best decisions.

-To start making real change in your community while also watching your dollar grow, you can sign up to be an investor with a starting deposit of $1,000.
+You can sign up to be an investor with a starting deposit of $1,000.

 With that amount of money, you can begin investing in anything from small mom-and-pop shops in your neighbourhoods to rising startups with great potential.
 Pick the choices that appeal to you the most.

 Free Huawei smartwatch for investors who sign up before 30 Oct

 Investment tenures are shorter with Smartfunding.sg, with none of them exceeding 12 months.